momikey/rhea/doc/syntax-notes.md

 ## Lists

 Lists are dynamic in size, though still homogeneous in type.
-They are created with the `list()` function.
+They are created with the `list()` function, which is generic (see below).

 ```
 	var l = list <string> (10);		# reserve 10 elements